Claudio Chiappucci: Career

-His most famous victory was stage 13 of the 1992 Tour de France, when he attacked on the first climb of the day, 245 km from the finish, and arrived in Sestriere after holding off a thrilling chase by Miguel Induráin and Gianni Bugno.
-On that occasion Pascal Lino was holding the yellow jersey, but it was one of the first major mountain stages and was anticipated to lose it to the GC contenders.
-Induráin, Roche, LeMond, Delgado, Bugno and Induráin were all ahead of Chiappucci who was in 7th overall.
+Chiappucci animated the 1992 Tour de France on multiple stages, winning the combativity award for the second consecutive year.
+In the first week, he was part of a breakaway with Greg Lemond that gained time on the Peloton in Brussels.
+He earned a famous victory on stage 13 of the Tour, when he attacked on the first climb of the day, 245 km from the finish, and arrived in Sestriere after holding off a thrilling chase by Miguel Induráin and Gianni Bugno.
+On that occasion, Pascal Lino was holding the yellow jersey, but it was one of the first major mountain stages and was anticipated to lose it to the GC contenders.
+Induráin, Roche, LeMond, Delgado, Bugno and Induráin were all ahead of Chiappucci, who was in 7th overall.
 Chiappucci risked everything by joining the early breakaway that no other GC riders were willing to enter.
-He dropped the other breakaway riders before the first summit and rode on a solo attack for 125 kilometers.
+He dropped the other breakaway riders before the first summit and rode on a solo attack for 125 kilometres.
 He was alone on top of all five main climbs, of which 3 were "première catégorie" and 1 "hors catégorie".
-By end of the stage he had jumped to 2nd place overall about ninety seconds behind Induráin.
-He had wanted to replicate the same accomplishment as Fausto Coppi exactly 40 years earlier.
+The attack was later described as "brave, to the point of insanity".
+By the end of the stage he had jumped to 2nd place overall about ninety seconds behind Induráin.
+His performance was redolent of the accomplishment of compatriot Fausto Coppi who had won on the mountain 40 years earlier in 1952, and who had served in the Italian army with Chiappucci's father in Africa.

+After riding a solid Giro in 1993, it looked like his 1993 Tour de France was to be a big showdown with Miguel Induráin.
+But from the first mountain stage, Chiappucci was obviously struggling.
+Although he had a revival later on in the race, Chiappucci finished sixth overall.
+He won the Clásica de San Sebastián a few weeks after the Tour de France.

+At the 1994 Tour de France, his hopes for a fourth podium finish ended when he lost 24 minutes on a single stage in the Pyrenees, having fallen sick.
+He finished the stage surrounded by five teammates who had escorted him up the mountain.
+Later that year, Chiappucci won the silver medal sandwiched between Frenchmen Luc Leblanc and Richard Virenque in the road race at the 1994 World Championship in Sicily.

 Chiappucci rode his last race at the International Criterium of the Valencian Community on 7 November 1999, finishing second behind Abraham Olano.

-Among the awards received by Chiappucci is a silver medal earned in 1994 at the World Cycling Championship in Sicily.

-Not gifted with an exceptional physique, Chiappucci was distinguished by a gritty, combative style, always ready to attack; he did not hold back in the face of any climb or time trial.